-Background: The FY 2015 SASP funding cycle was a limited competition funding opportunity announcement that was open to Tribes, tribal organizations, and urban Indian organizations as grants.
-The funding was also open to IHS Federal facilities as program awards.
-On March 9, 2016, the NTAC met and recommended the funding opportunity be open to both currently funded SASP projects and new projects.
+Background: The FY 2015 SASP funding cycle was a limited competition funding opportunity open to Tribes, tribal organizations, and urban Indian organizations as grants.
+The FOA was also open to IHS Federal facilities as program awards.
+On March 9, 2016, the NTAC recommended the funding opportunity be open to both currently funded SASP projects and new projects.